LuiAvi829/mit_futuremakers_summer_2023-LuiAvi829/Module_00_PreProgram_Python_Review_Fundamentals_I/README.md

 * File I/O

 ## Main takeaways from doing today's assignment
-The assignment served as a great review of my past known skills.
+The assignment served as a great review of my past known Python skills.

 ## Challenging, interesting, or exciting aspects of today's assignment
-What I would say was challenging were the for loops and while loops
+What I would say was challenging were the for loops and while loops.

 ## Additional resources used
 As additional resources I usead an online pyhton compiler (link: https://www.programiz.com/python-programming/online-compiler/) and chatGPT.